milan-patel/jekyll-now/_posts/2020-1-1-My-First-Blog-Post.md

 ---
 layout: post
-title: My first blog post!
+title: My First Blog Post!
 ---

 2020 is the year I blog more.
 It's also the year I start blogging.
 The goal is to post data analysis daily.
 That's 365 posts.
 Once a day.
 For a year.